suncoast-devs/handbook/lessons/react-intro/index.md

 }
 ```

-the `export` at the beginning of that line, tells JavaScript we wish to share
+The `export` at the beginning of that line tells JavaScript we wish to share
 this class outside of the file.
 It also exports this function by `name` rather
 than as the _default_ export.
 See the lesson on JavaScript modules for more on
 the difference between the two.
 We'll use the export in just a moment.